Blonde rasta girl spinning dreads around at Varadero Beach, Cuba

 Preparing blonde hair for dreading with silica treatment

 On the day before my dreadlock appointment, I did a hair treatment with a mixture of silica and water to roughen my hair and make it easier to lock.
+I let it dry for about half an hour and then washed it very well.
+Afterwards, the hair already felt like it wanted to stick together.

 I found a girl online to do the dreading.
 We talked on the phone a couple of times and I sent her pictures of my hair before making the appointment.
 She told me that it would be possible to get longer dreads with extensions she could prepare beforehand.
 But it seemed too expensive at the time.
 A couple of days before my appointment I decided to buy extensions after all.
 I thought they could be added to my own hair to make the dreadlocks a little thicker.
 The best option would have been to buy real European hair, but that wasn’t affordable so I got dyed Chinese hair instead.